 On the battlefield there are no rules.

-When will his next book hit the shelves?
+When will his next book hit the shelves and add to my grimdark collection?

 Don’t know yet but I’m quite sure that it will find its way on my shelf right in time for another bloody night.
 I guess it might become number 36 and Joe definitely won’t complain about that.
 Bring them on, Lord Grimdark, bring them on!